 SCRIPT-EDITING / DEVELOPMENT COURSES

-Funded by Grand Scheme Media & Creative Skillset, I’m running a series of very affordable 2 day script-editing workshops, with some excellent, experienced guest screenwriters, around the UK between now & July 16th (in Bristol, Salford & Glasgow and Cardiff).
-The next one is in Bristol June 17-18, with guest screenwriter CALEB RANSON.
+Funded by Grand Scheme Media & Creative Skillset, I’m running a series of very affordable 2 day script-editing workshops, with some excellent, experienced guest screenwriters, around the UK between now & July 23rd (in Salford, Glasgow and Cardiff).
+The next one is in Salford July 1-2.
 More details, & how to book can be found on the TRAINING NEWS page of the Grand Scheme Media website

 GUARDIAN MASTERCLASS / LONDON WRITERS WEEK